MENU back

 Connecticut in Bloom

-The winters in Connecticut are long, but more often than not, spring makes it all worthwhile.
-It won't be long now until a number of places in the state see spring fully sprung in all its glory – indeed, there are special havens where specific flowers and flowering plants dominate the landscape.
-If you love life and color, here are some spots to take it all in.
+The winters in Connecticut are long, but spring makes it all worthwhile.
+A number of places in the state see spring fully sprung in all its glory, and there are special havens where specific flowers dominate the landscape.
+If you love life and color, here are some spots to check out.

 Previous